mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/petru.nania/index.md

 ### Week 5 - 11 May

+I connected all the debug wires and managed to run the lab skeleton code on my Pico, printing "Hello, World!" to the debug console.

+I did not stop there!
+I had a first test where I connected the 6.3mm jack sockets and the DAC to the breadboard and wrote some simple code to test if the audio signal from my electric guitar can be easily read by the Pico's ADC, copied to the DAC's register, and sent to the amplifier.
+It actually worked -- The 12-bit resolution of both the on-board ADC and the external DAC is not great, but the sound quite clearly has the timbre of an electric guitar!

+Here is the first recording I made that night:

+<iframe width="356" height="634" src="https://www.youtube.com/embed/50Oz55luKHc" title="guitar pedal - first test" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I've experimented with passive filters and noticed that there is some strange noise that I can't get rid of.
+I suspect it's a problem with my amplifier.
+I've even tried filtering out all the frequencies above 5Hz and that just meant the guitar couldn't be heard anymore, but the background noise was still there.

 ### Week 12 - 18 May

+Quite hard to focus on the project this week.
+The weather has been so nice lately that I wanted to spend time outside as much as possible (and even learn rollerblading).
+The anxiety about the presidential election on Sunday and the recent breakup I'm still going though have also impeded my progress.

+Nevertheless, I was able to connect all the other pieces from the schematic.
+They even work, but I still need to write some proper code for them next week.

+More details in the "hardware" section below (with images).

+Also here is an updated recording of the hardware working:

+<iframe width="1024" height="377" src="https://www.youtube.com/embed/XjrNJ9nL63E" title="guitar pedal - hardware done" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+As you can see, I was watching the vote count live :)

 ### Week 19 - 25 May

 ## Hardware

+### Overview

+For videos of the project, look at the logs above.

 An electric guitar pickup is just a coil with magnets (the magnetized strings) vibrating around it.
 These vibrations induce in the coil an electrical current which is normally conducted though an audio cable to an amplifier.